Moist Eggless Apple Spice Cake (Easy – No Mixer Needed)

 Instructions

 • Preheat oven to 350º F (180º C).
-Line a 9-inch springform pan pans with parchment paper.
+Line a 9-inch springform pan with parchment paper.
 Lightly grease with baking spray with flour.

-• In a large bowl combine flour, baking powder, baking soda, apple pie spice, and salt.
+• In a large bowl, combine flour, baking powder, baking soda, apple pie spice, and salt.

-• In another bowl combine, brown sugar, maple syrup, butter, applesauce, buttermilk, and vanilla.
+• In another bowl, combine brown sugar, maple syrup, butter, applesauce, buttermilk, and vanilla.

-• Spread batter in therepared baking pan.
+• Spread batter in the prepared baking pan.

 Prepare the Streusel (optional):